Arrachera

 - It’s flavor-packed and affordable.
-True to tradition, this recipe calls for budget-friendly skirt steak that’s soaked in a simple, yet vibrant Mexican-inspired marinade (like our barbacoa).
+True to tradition, my recipe calls for budget-friendly skirt steak that’s soaked in a simple yet vibrant Mexican-inspired marinade.

 - Quick and easy.
-This recipe is as simple as seasoning and marinating the meat, then searing it in a hot pan.
-Similar to carne picada, the marinade needs time to soak into the meat, but searing takes less than 10 minutes!
+While the marinade needs time to soak into the meat, searing takes less than 10 minutes!

 - Lime juice.
 Use freshly squeezed lime juice.
-The acidity helps tenderize the meat and brighten up the dimension of flavors in the marinade.
+The acidity helps tenderize the meat and enhances the flavor in the marinade.
 Lemon juice also works in a pinch.

 - Garlic.
 Minced fresh garlic cloves add a ton of flavor to the marinade.

 - Mexican oregano.
 You can use regular fresh oregano if that’s all you can find, but Mexican oregano has a brighter, citrusy flavor that makes the marinade shine.
-You can read more about the difference between Mexican oregano and regular oregano in this article by Bon Appetit.
+I find this in the international aisle at grocery stores.

 - Olive oil.
 Used as the base of the marinade.